Strengthening privacy and data security

 Our approach

 We continue to evolve our cyber defences to be effective against emerging threats.
-For example:

 • Defence best practices: We align our security program to leading frameworks such as the Cybersecurity Framework of the National Institute of Standards and Technology.
 This framework outlines best practices to help organizations manage and lower their cybersecurity risks.